AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-target.md

 ### Target third-party ID namespace

-This optional setting allows you to specify which Identity Symbol to use for the Target Third Party ID.
+This optional setting allows you to specify which identity symbol to use for the Target Third Party ID.
 Target only supports profile syncing on a single identity symbol or namespace.
 For more information, you can refer to the [Real-Time profile syncing for mbox3rdPartyId](https://experienceleague.adobe.com/docs/target/using/audiences/visitor-profiles/3rd-party-id.html) section of the Target guide.

 The Identity Symbols are found in the identities list under **Data Collection** > **[!UICONTROL Customer]** > **[!UICONTROL Identities]**.